Best startup business funding

 ☂️

-We route your file to the lenders that fund 6-month businesses on revenue or equipment — and negotiate the best terms a startup can get.
+We route your file to the funders that fund 6-month businesses on revenue or equipment — and negotiate the best terms a startup can get.

 Going to one funder vs. The Broker Shop